uzyexe/dockerfile-nmap/README.md

   --open: Only show open (or possibly open) ports
   --packet-trace: Show all packets sent and received
   --iflist: Print host interfaces and routes (for debugging)
-  --log-errors: Log errors/warnings to the normal-format output file
   --append-output: Append to rather than clobber specified output files --resume <filename>: Resume an aborted scan --stylesheet <path/URL>: XSL stylesheet to transform XML output to HTML